Amodal Intra-class Instance Segmentation: Synthetic Datasets and Benchmark: The Amodal Fruits Dataset

 \subsection{Dataset Statistics}

 Intra-AFruit consists of 255,000 images with 819,856 instances belonging to 10 categories, of which 675,115 instances are in the training set and 144,741 instances in the test set.
 Tab.~\ref{Class} shows the distribution of the instance categories.
 In addition to Intra-AFruit's training and test sets, we have kept a validation set containing 45,000 images and 144,542 instances for future use.
 The Inter-AMix dataset, which is used to test the model's generalisation performance, consists of 8,067 images with 26,508 instances.
 As shown in Fig.~\ref{layer distribution}, the instances of Intra-AFruit and Inter-AMix have similar distributions in the layers.
-In addition, 102 real-world images with intra-class occlusion scenarios were collected and labelled by a human annotator as part of the test.
+ACom has 12,500 images and 45,485 instances in 10 categories, of which 36,276 instances are in the training set of 10,000 images, and 9,209 instances are in the test set of 2,500 images.